 At St Matthew’s, we recognise the importance of science in every aspect of daily life.
 As one of the core subjects taught in primary schools, we give the teaching and learning of science the prominence it requires.

 At St Matthew’s, in conjunction with the aims of the National Curriculum, our science teaching offers opportunities for children to:

-- Conceptual understanding through the disciplines of biology, chemistry and physics;
+- develop conceptual understanding through the disciplines of biology, chemistry and physics;

-Teachers create positive attitude to science learning within their classroom whilst developing resilience within investigations.
+Teachers create positive attitudes to learning science within their classroom, whilst developing resilience within investigations.
 Our science learning is planned in unit blocks by the class teacher enabling the achievement of a greater depth of knowledge.
-Units are planned creating engaging lessons and the links between the feeder high school are made in upper Key Stage 2 which provides the pupils with access to high quality specialised teaching and resources.
+Units are planned creating engaging lessons and links with our main feeder high school are made in upper Key Stage 2 to provide our Y5 and Y6 pupils with access to high quality, specialised teaching and resources.

 Our curriculum is designed to be high-quality, well-thought out and planned to demonstrate progression.

 The children are assessed at the end of each unit against the planned outcomes and it is recorded onto Target Tracker.

 The impact of the curriculum is measured through child-led discussions, once a term.